Lizabeth Scott: Personal life

-In May 1969, the future wedding of Scott to oil executive William Dugger of San Antonio, Texas, was announced after a two-year engagement.
-In late 1969, musician Rexino Mondo was helping Scott decorate her fiance's mansion on Mulholland Drive before the wedding.
-She "introduced me to her fiance, Texas oil baron William Lafayette Dugger, Jr. He was in his late forties, of medium build, good-looking, with dark hair, a warm personality, and a strong handshake."
-Dugger himself described Scott as "A misunderstood soul searching for love.
+In May 1969, the wedding of Scott to oil executive William Dugger of San Antonio, Texas, was announced after a two-year engagement.
+Months later, musician Rexino Mondo was helping Scott decorate her fiancé's mansion on Mulholland Drive.
+According to Mondo, Scott "introduced me to her fiancé, Texas oil baron William Lafayette Dugger, Jr. He was in his late forties, of medium build, good-looking, with dark hair, a warm personality, and a strong handshake."
+Dugger described Scott as "A misunderstood soul searching for love.
 Her outward appearance is just a shell."

 Dugger planned to make a film in Rome starring Scott, but he suddenly died on August 8, 1969.
 A handwritten codicil to his will leaving half his estate to his fiancée was contested by Dugger's sister, Sarah Dugger Schwartz.
 The will was judged invalid in 1971.

-Previous to Dugger, several books claimed, Scott was a mistress of Hal B. Wallis, who at that time was married to actress Louise Fazenda.Edward Bunker (St. Martin's Griffin, 1st edition, August 18, 2001), Education of a Felon: A Memoir, p.
-80John Meredyth Lucas (McFarland & Company, May 2004), Eighty Odd Years in Hollywood: Memoir of a Career in Film and Television, p.
-163 Wallis had a falling out with Scott around the time of Bad for Each Other, with recriminations on Wallis' part.
-After Scott freelanced for a few years, Wallis made an effort to revive the relationship by making Scott the leading lady opposite Elvis Presley in Loving You (1957), as it might be his last chance to star Scott in anything.
+Several books have claimed that prior to her relationship with Dugger, Scott was a mistress of renowned film producer Hal B. Wallis, who at that time was married to actress Louise Fazenda.
+Wallis had a falling out with Scott around the time of Bad for Each Other, with recriminations on Wallis's part.
+After a few years, Wallis made an effort to revive the relationship with Scott by making her the leading lady opposite Elvis Presley in Loving You (1957).
+Wallis thought it might be his last chance to offer Scott a starring role in anything.

 After shooting was completed, Scott walked away from film acting to try her hand at singing.
 The 14-year-relationship that began at the Stork Club in 1943 came to an end.
-Scott herself knew the relationship was over—only Wallis remained in denial.
-After Louise's death in 1962, Wallis went into a depression and became a recluse before marrying Martha Hyer in 1966.
-In later life, he was reticent on the subject of Scott, despite an unjealous Hyer urging him to include Scott and his other mistresses in his autobiography.
-Though Casablanca was the film of which Wallis was most proud, the ones he watched repeatedly were those starring Lizabeth Scott.
+With regard to Wallis, Scott knew the relationship was over—only Wallis remained in denial.
+After the death of his wife in 1962, Wallis went into a depression and became a recluse before marrying Martha Hyer in 1966.

+In later life, Wallis was reticent to talk on the subject of Scott, despite an unjealous Hyer urging him to include Scott and his other mistresses in his autobiography.
+Though Casablanca was the film of which Wallis was most proud, the films he watched repeatedly were those starring Lizabeth Scott.
 Even during his second marriage, Wallis continued to screen Scott's films at home, night after night.